agadewar/terraform-new/README.md

 	3. cd terraform/environments/dev/dns
     4. terraform init -backend-config="../../../config/backend.config"
 	5. terraform apply -var-file="../../../config/realm.lab.tfvars" -var-file="../../../config/environment.dev.tfvars"
+	6. You will need to manually add NS records if the DNS is hosted by another provider.
+You don't need to do this step if the Zone is hosted by Azure in the same Subscription.
+		1. In Azure, go to DNS Zones and click on the newly created Zone.
+		2. Copy the 4 Name Servers listed.
+		3. At the DNS host, create the NS records.  _(Today, this is in Net4India)_

 9. Setup Databricks
     1. Remove any existing ".terraform" folder if copying from an existing folder and this is new non-existing infrastructure